Assisted Living

 Rhode Island

-Rhode Island’s Medicaid program can help seniors pay for assisted living and other long-term services and supports.[33]
-These could include both medical care and other services such as help with activities of daily living.
+Rhode Island’s Medicaid program can help seniors pay for assisted living and other long-term services and supports.[52]
+These could include both medical care and other services such as help with ADLs.

-Eligibility requirements: To be eligible for Medicaid-funded assisted living in Rhode Island, an applicant must be 65+ and require a “high” level of care as determined by the state.
-If an individual’s monthly income exceeds $878, they may pay for a share of the cost of long-term care.
-Additionally, their assets must be less than $4,000.
+Eligibility requirements: To be eligible for Medicaid-funded assisted living in Rhode Island, an applicant must be 65 and older, their monthly income can’t exceed $2,901, and the value of their assets can’t exceed $4,000.

 South Carolina

-South Carolina residents can receive help with assisted living services through the Community Choices Waiver.[01]
-This Medicaid waiver program may provide residential personal care, which could include help with activities of daily living, medication monitoring, laundry, housekeeping, and transportation.
+South Carolina residents can receive help with assisted living services through the Community Choices waiver.[53]
+This Medicaid waiver program may provide residential personal care, which could include help with ADLs, medication monitoring, laundry, housekeeping, and transportation.

-Eligibility requirements: For eligibility in the Community Choices Waiver program, a South Carolina resident must be 65+ or an adult with a disability and require a nursing home level of care.
-An individual applicant’s income cannot exceed 300% of SSI, which was $2,523 per month in 2022.
+Eligibility requirements: For eligibility in the Community Choices waiver program, a South Carolina resident must be 65 and older or an adult with a disability and require a nursing home level of care.
+An individual applicant’s income cannot exceed 300% of SSI, which is $2,901 per month in 2025.

 South Dakota